 UPDATES

-11 November 2022 › The Urban Goatherds Is Out
+11 November 2022 › The Urban Goatherds is Out

 My new novella, The Urban Goatherds, is finally out.
 It took way longer than it had any reasonable right to take, considering it is only about 150 pages.
 I mean, this turkey took very close to two years to finish.
 I could blame someone—naming no names—because the text was pretty much locked way back in May.
 The illustrations took a long time, but they are absolutely gorgeous.